 The Duke of Thunder Lei Gong, is depicted as a hideous looking black demon with bat's wings; a monkey's face and an eagle's beak.
 In one hand he holds a steel chisel while in the other a hammer with which he beats numerous drums.

 Lei Zhenzi is separate from Lei Gong but is also associated with thunder.
 He has three eyes, an extra one in his forehead from which a ray of light emerges.
 He rides a black unicorn which covers huge distances in no time.
-The associated rain makes him the god for farmers; grain merchants and inn keepers.
+The associated rain makes him a popular god for farmers; grain merchants and inn keepers.

 The Dragon King is the chief of all dragons and controls all the waters: sea; rivers; lakes and streams.